 Each year, there are as many as 3.8 million concussions in the USA during sports and recreational activities.
 It is believed that up to 50% of concussions go unreported.
 With new research and evidence of long term effects of concussions, these are no longer a “shake it off” injury and should be treated with care.

-Here at Elite, we see many student-athletes for training and physical therapy and based on a recent report from the CDC, as many as 20% of student athletes will experience a concussion each year.
-While we cannot always prevent a concussion, there are steps to minimize risk of re-injury and long term complications that can be associated with concussion.
+Here at Elite, we see many student-athletes for training and physical therapy and based on a recent report from the CDC, as many as 20% of student-athletes will experience a concussion each year.
+While we cannot always prevent a concussion, there are steps to minimize the risk of re-injury and long term complications that can be associated with concussion.

 A concussion, also known as a mild traumatic brain injury, is when the head sustains a blow that results in damage to the soft tissue of the brain and surrounding area.
 There are many symptoms associated with concussion including loss of consciousness, dizziness, headache, vertigo, sleep disorder, mood changes, depression, light sensitivity, difficulty with balance and concentration.
 Concussions can occur during contact and non-contact sport with the greatest frequency in football, hockey, rugby, soccer, and basketball.
 Females have also been shown to have a higher risk of concussion than male counterparts.